Ucnt/aws-s3-webpage-searcher/README.md

 # aws-s3-webpage-searcher

-Scans a webpage or set of webpages for content loaded from S3 buckets and checks if the bucket is write-enabled or does not exist.
+Scans a webpage or set of webpages, and their linked, for content loaded from S3 buckets and checks if the bucket is write-enabled or does not exist.

 ## Purpose
-Detect loading of webpage content from insecure S3 buckets or ones that no longer exist.
+Detect loading of webpage content (HTML or JS) from insecure S3 buckets or ones that no longer exist.

 Explanation of impact is here: https://www.mattsvensson.com/nerdings/2018/5/30/compromising-aws-s3-hosetd-websites-at-scale